sy2002/ai-playground/maze/README.md

 ## Maze

-Using Reinforcement-Learning to solve mazes of arbitrary sizes.
+Using Reinforcement Learning to solve mazes of arbitrary sizes.
 Use the variables `mx` and `my` in the Python code to configure the mazes' size in blocks and use `img_dx` and `img_dy` to specify the amount of pixels of the output image.
 Here is an example maze featuring 40x40 blocks in 500x500 pixels: